 - A faculty member who holds only a temporary or faculty affiliate appointment cannot serve as an outside committee member.

-These changes will take effect on April 1, 2008 for all newly-created graduate student committees and for changes of committees.
+These changes took effect on April 1, 2008 for all newly-created graduate student committees and for changes of committees.

 Duties of the Graduate Committee